ssc-sp/datahub-portal-2205/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug / Issue report
-about: Create a report to help us improve
+about: Report a bug or issue to help us improve and/or address your issue
 title: ''
 labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the bug / issue**
-A clear and concise description of what the bug is.
+A clear and concise description of what you have encountered / what you are trying to do in the DataHub.

 **To Reproduce**
 Steps to reproduce the behavior: